Mitigating Hidden Confounding Effects for Causal Recommendation: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we highlighted the importance of considering hidden confounders in recommender systems.
-We resorted to causal language to abstract the recommendation process as a causal graph.
-Inspired by the front-door adjustment technique rooted in causality theory, we proposed a novel deconfounded training and inference framework named Hidden Confounder Removal (HCR), which blocks the hidden confounding effect when estimating the causal effect $P(l|u,do(i))$.
-We instantiated LCDR in micro-videos and e-commerce products recommendation scenarios over a representative multi-modal model MMGCN.
-Empirical results on three real-world datasets validate the advantages of eliminating hidden confounding effects.
+We resorted to causal language to abstract the recommendation process as a simplified causal graph with some assumptions.
+Inspired by the front-door adjustment technique rooted in causality theory, we proposed a novel deconfounded training and inference framework named Hidden Confounder Removal (HCR), which mitigates the hidden confounding effect when estimating the causal effect $P(l|u, do(i))$.
+In this work, we focused on a simplified causal model and instantiated HCR in micro-videos and e-commerce product recommendation scenarios over a representative multi-modal model MMGCN.
+Empirical results on three real-world datasets validated the advantages of mitigating hidden confounding effects.

-This work shows the significance of modeling user preferences with hidden confounding effects removed.
-The general design of HCR makes it model-agnostic and can be adapted to other recommendation settings.
-The causal effect recognition of HCR relies on the identification of mediators.
-Therefore, we will extend the proposed HCR framework in the following directions: 1) handling the cases that mediators are non-exist or do not satisfy the front-door criterion; 2) considering hidden confounders between like and user features; 3) investigating the relation between hidden confounders and bias issues in recommender systems, \eg selection bias and popularity bias; and 4) testing the HCR framework with more backbone model architectures in more recommendation scenarios such as food recommendation.
+Currently, HCR is based on the assumption of no direct edge from the confounder $V$ to the mediator $M$ in the proposed causal graph, which could experience partial violations in complex real-world situations.
+Therefore, the applicability of HCR may have limitations in certain scenarios.
+In the future, we will extend the proposed HCR framework to handle cases where the mediators are non-existent or do not satisfy the front-door criterion.
+Besides, we will also consider the following directions: 1) considering hidden confounders between like and user features; 2) investigating the relation between the hidden confounder and bias issues in recommender systems, \eg selection bias and popularity bias; and 3) testing HCR framework with more backbone models in recommendation scenarios such as food recommendation.